 Control your TV or Soundbar using Bixby, Google Home, or Alexa

 Manually scrolling through menu options every time you want to adjust a setting can get tiring.
 Thankfully, you can ask Bixby, the AI assistant on your TV, to navigate the settings menu, change the volume, or even search for content.
-The 2019 QLED TV remote has a Voice Wake-Up feature, so you can call Bixby even if you're not near the remote.
-Plus, you can use third-party voice assistants like Alexa or Google Home with the 2019 QLED or your Soundbar.
+The 2019 and 2020 QLED TVs' remote has a Voice Wake-Up feature, so you can call Bixby even if you're not near the remote.
+Plus, you can use third-party voice assistants like Alexa or Google Home with the 2019 and 2020 QLED TV, Premiere projector, or your Soundbar.
 Just hold down the microphone button on your remote, and your wish is Bixby's command.

 Bixby is like having your very own personal assistant right on your TV.
 Let Bixby take care of everything for you.

 To view the Bixby guide, press the Microphone on your TV Remote.
 Bixby guide helps you learn what voice commands you can use and also offers access to Explore Bixby.
 Select Explore Now at the bottom of your screen to view your Samsung Account, Bixby settings, user information, and more.

 When you learn a few commands, press and hold the Microphone, say the command, and then release.
 On the 2019 QLED TV, you can say "Hi Bixby" to wake up Bixby instead of using the Microphone button.
 Your Smart TV will recognize your voice command and navigate to the requested page or apply the changes directly - for example, "Navigate to the Settings page," or "Lower the volume."
 You can even adjust the sensitivity of this feature or turn it off in the Bixby settings menu.

 Note: Using Voice Wake-Up will shorten the battery life of the remote.

 Bixby voice commands